ethaden/confluent-zookeeper-playground/split-brain/README.md

 docker-compose down
 ```

-## How to avoid a split-brain: Observers
+## How to avoid a split-brain: Observers (not working properly)

-A separate configuration is working with observers.
+An alternative configuration is working with observers.
 Note, that the docker image does not support this out of the box, thus a little hack is required.

 ```bash
 docker-compose -f docker-compose-with-observers.yml up -d